-The editors would like to thank Juan Carlos Augusto and Sumi Helal for their interesting forewords that allow the audience to quickly step into the book.
+The editors would like to thank Vic Callaghan for his interesting foreword that allows the audience to quickly step into the book.
 We furthermore want to thank the reviewers for their valuable input and for all the objections and suggestions they had.
 A list of the reviewers can be found in the Appendix at the end of the book.

-The research leading to these results has received funding from the European Community's 7th Framework Programme (FP7/2007-2013) under grant agreement n° 216837 and from the Transregional Collaborative Research Centre SFB/TRR 62 "Companion-Technology for Cognitive Technical Systems" funded by the German Research Foundation (DFG).
+The research leading to these results has received funding from the European Community's 7th Framework Programme (FP7/2007-2013) under grant agreement no 216837 and from the Transregional Collaborative Research Centre SFB/TRR 62 "Companion-Technology for Cognitive Technical Systems" funded by the German Research Foundation (DFG).